Aaron98990/ways-of-the-game/excessive-force.md

 - [Serious Foul Play.
 The player kicks the player's head with excessive force although he gets the ball first.](https://youtu.be/kgO-Zrmj-sE?feature=shared&t=220)
 - [Serious Foul Play.
 Kung Fu kick.](https://youtu.be/ybVefZeKoxE?feature=shared&t=314)

-When the ball is on the ground and a player gets kicked above the ankle with excessive force, it's a red card.
+When the ball is on the ground and not bouncing and a player gets kicked or tackled above the ankle with excessive force, it's a red card.
 - [Example 1](https://youtu.be/ayKcck441n8?feature=shared&t=88)

 ## Push